xnphls/gym-cosmetics/README.md

 I'd also like to show you the process I used so you can mess around with the palettes and sprites yourself if you wish.
 It was a lot simpler than I feared going in; you do not need to know any assembly.
 Thanks to deadmemelmao for showing me how she does it.

 ### How the palettes were changed
 The palette code was all changed in [Mesen,](https://www.mesen.ca/) which is the main emulator folks use for NEStris but also contains pretty powerful romhacking tools.
 For the sprite changes, I used [YY-CHR](https://www.romhacking.net/utilities/958/).
+You can use Mesen for this as well, but it's really weak for sprite editing.
 There are other tools to do these things, too, but I don't know them and don't know how to use them.
 I barely know how to use _these._

 For the Pride hack, it mainly just revolved around locating entries in the palette section of `PRG ROM`, which I messed around with in Mesen using `Debug -> Memory Tools`.
 To save any changes as a new rom, I had to open `Debug -> Debugger` and save as a new rom from that dialog.
 I also had `Debug -> PPU Viewer -> Palette Viewer` open to see the palettes active on the game screen I was on.